Mu'an

-Mu'an (木庵性瑫 (Mù'ān Xìngtāo); Japanese Mokuan Shōtō) (1611–1684) was a Chinese Chan monk who followed his master Yinyuan Longqi to Japan in 1654.
+Mu'an (木庵性瑫 (Mù'ān Xìngtāo); Japanese Mokuan Shōtō) (1611–1684) was a Chinese Chan monk who followed his master Ingen to Japan in 1654.
+Mokuan was from Chuanchow in what was then Fukien Province.
+He and Sokuhi Nyoitsu were the two disciples most involved in spreading Ingen's teachings.

 History

 Together they founded the Ōbaku Zen school and Mampuku-ji, the school's head temple at Uji in 1661.
 In 1664, Muyan succeeded his master as chief of the temple and in 1671 established another temple called Zuishō-ji at Shirokane, Edo.
 He is honored as one of the Ōbaku no Sanpitsu.

 His work is kept in a variety of museums, including the Smart Museum of Art, University of Michigan Museum of Art, the Indianapolis Museum of Art, the Museum of Fine Arts, Boston, and the British Museum.